jacqueline-homan/lynda/README.md

 lynda
 =====

-A collection of excellent PHP tutorials and closed source small CMS contract projects
+A collection of excellent PHP tutorials and Jacqueline Homan's closed source PHP contract projects.